JoshSat/not-a-scam-I-swear/SalesPage.md

 If order cannot be completed as requested you will be contacted.
 Payment only after all details are confirmed and you have been sent an invoice.
-Tacking number will be sent once payment has been recived and item shipped.
+Tacking number will be sent once payment has been received and item shipped.

 https://github.com/JoshSat/storepage/blob/main/order%20from%202022%20v1.odt